koding/kdlearn/guides/getting-started-python.md

 sudo apt-get install python-pip
 ```

-Remember that your sudo password is your Koding Password.
-Give that a
-moment, and once that finishes we can install Flask!
+Give that a moment, and once that finishes we can install Flask!

 ## Using Pip to install Flask